KSP-KOS/KOS/doc/source/commands/prediction.rst

     :type orbitable:  :struct:`Orbitable`
     :param time:    Time of prediction
     :type time:     :struct:`TimeStamp` or :struct:`Scalar` universal seconds
-    :return: An :ref:`ObitalVelocity <orbitablevelocity>` structure.
+    :return: An :ref:`OrbitalVelocity <orbitablevelocity>` structure.

     Returns a prediction of what the :ref:`Orbitable's <orbitable>` velocity will be at some :ref:`universal Time <universal_time>`.
 If the :struct:`Orbitable` is a :struct:`Vessel`, and the :struct:`Vessel` has planned :struct:`maneuver nodes <Node>`, the prediction assumes they will be executed exactly as planned.

-    *Prerequisite:*  If you are in a career mode game rather than a sandbox mode game, This function requires that you have your space center's buildings advanced to the point where you can make manuever nodes on the map view, as described in :struct:`Career:CANMAKENODES`.
+    *Prerequisite:*  If you are in a career mode game rather than a sandbox mode game, This function requires that you have your space center's buildings advanced to the point where you can make maneuver nodes on the map view, as described in :struct:`Career:CANMAKENODES`.

-    *Refrence Frame:* The reference frame that the future velocity gets returned in is the same reference frame as the current velocity vectors use.
+    *Reference Frame:* The reference frame that the future velocity gets returned in is the same reference frame as the current velocity vectors use.
 In other words it's relative to the ship's CURRENT body it's orbiting just like ``ship:velocity`` is.
 For example,